lersek/edk2/Readme.md

 # EDK II Project

-A modern, feature-rich, cross-platform firmware development environment for the UEFI and PI specifications from www.uefi.org.
+A feature-rich, cross-platform firmware development environment for the UEFI and PI specifications from www.uefi.org.

 Contributions to the EDK II open source project are covered by the